Collincg/flight-rebooker/README.md

 ## 📄 License

 This project is licensed under the **[MIT License](LICENSE)**.
-You are free to use, modify, and distribute this code — see the `LICENSE` file for details.
+You are free to use, modify, and distribute this code.
+See the `LICENSE` file for details.

 ---